juha-h/libbaresip-android/README.md

 ```
 or use ndk-bundle that comes with Andoid SDK.

+and, if needed, adjust Makefile variables NDK_PATH, STUDIO_PATH
+(optional path to your Android Studio project), and API_LEVEL.

 ## Step 1 - download source code

 Create a directory for libbaresip-android and download the source